 Prioritizing Their Use of Money

-Bob and Jody provider a great demonstration of what it looks like to manage money well.
+Bob and Jody provide a great demonstration of what it looks like to manage money well.
 Their faith motivates them to give away the first portion of all that they receive, then they save a portion, and then they base their lifestyle spending on what remains.

 This approach – give, then save, then live on what’s left – has enabled them to live on one income for most of their married life.
 And it has helped them avoid carrying any debt other than a reasonable mortgage.

-To be sure, making generosity and savings higher priorities than spending has meant going without some of the things many people take for granted, such as cell phones and cable television.
+For many years, making generosity and savings higher priorities than spending has meant going without some of the things many people take for granted, such as cell phones and cable television.
 However, in return, Bob and Jody have experienced something too few people experience: financial freedom.
 And here’s something else they’ve experienced: God’s faithful provision.

 Beyond Practical Money Management